Cabo Verde

 The strength of emigration is old, as it started as an escape from the slave trade.

-During the period of Portuguese colonialism, many Cape Verdeans, men and women, served in Lusophone Africa as colonial workers, embarked as merchant seamen, dockers on whalers or emigrated to serve as domestic servants in Europe.
+During the period of Portuguese colonialism, many Cabo Verdeans, men and women, served in Lusophone Africa as colonial workers, embarked as merchant seamen, dockers on whalers or emigrated to serve as domestic servants in Europe.

 At the end of the 19th century, a strong artistic movement began to grow among notable writers and poets.